sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 In Mac:
 Access key bindings file by pressing **Command+Shit+P > type Preferences: Key Bindings > Enter**.
 Copy the entire code below to your custom (user) key bidnings file.
 Ensure to replace `yourname` as appropriate.
-You can also refer to the example keymap file in Windows/Mac in the repository (See Sublime_Tutorial folder).
+You can also refer to the example keymap file in Windows/Mac in the repository (In the repository, see [Example-Sublime-Keymap](Sublime_Tutorial/Example-Mac.Sublime-Keymap) located under *Sublime_Tutorial* folder.
+ (See Sublime_Tutorial folder).
 ```py
 [
 // To open radian (radian opens Rterminal automatically to run R codes)